Loading...

 Why is endometriosis so difficult to diagnose?

-By Dr. Sarika Arora, MD
+Authored by Dr. Sarika Arora, MD

 Endometriosis affects roughly 1 in 10 women of childbearing age worldwide – a distressing number that is only expected to increase.
-What’s worse, it can take between 4—11 years after initial symptom onset for a woman to receive an accurate endometriosis diagnosis.
+What’s worse, it can take between 4—11 years after symptom onset for a woman to receive an accurate endometriosis diagnosis.
 Endometriosis has a profound effect on the quality of life for millions of women all over the world.
 When left untreated, endometriosis can lead to infertility and disrupt a woman’s ability to attend school or work.

-Endometriosis is not a condition to ignore, so why is it so difficult to diagnose – and what can women struggling with endometriosis symptoms do to feel better?
+Endometriosis is not a condition to ignore, so why is it so difficult to diagnose?
+And what can women struggling with endometriosis symptoms do to feel better?

 Here is what we know about this disease now.